turri21/Senhor/README.md

 **What is the Senhor board?**

-It is the first attempt of a MiSTer [(DE10-Nano)](https://www.terasic.com.tw/cgi-bin/page/archive.pl?Language=English&No=1046) clone by [QMTECH](https://qmtechchina.aliexpress.com/store/4486047) released in 2024.
+It is the first attempt of a MiSTer [(DE10-Nano)](https://www.terasic.com.tw/cgi-bin/page/archive.pl?Language=English&No=1046) FPGA board clone by [QMTECH](https://qmtechchina.aliexpress.com/store/4486047) released in 2024.
-We have named it "Senhor" as a joke, but it turned out to become a project to port cores to it from the [MiSTer project](https://mister-devel.github.io/MkDocs_MiSTer/).
+We have named it "Senhor" as a joke, but it turned out to become a full project to port cores to it from the [MiSTer project](https://mister-devel.github.io/MkDocs_MiSTer/).

 **Is it fully compatible?**

 Yes and no!
 The pins where the memory module is connected are shuffled, therefore a remapping is needed and every core using the SDRAM module should be resynthesized in order to work.
 Althought, quite often just a remap is not enough to get a stable core and more changes need to be made in the verilog code.
 That's where the Senhor team takes over, to fill that gap and convert this wonderful board into a cheap alternative to MiSTer.
+Hardware wise, none of the existing MiSTer addons work on this board, since it has a different layout...

 **Where can I buy it?**